-

-DPT 3 is a deposit return that businesses must file to report on deposits and/or outstanding loans or money-other-than-deposits receipts.
-This article will provide you with information on “What is DPT 3?”
-Documents required for Form DPT 3 submission, the Process for Filling of Form DPT 3, and other compliance requirements.
+DPT 3 form is a deposit return that businesses must file to report on deposits and/or outstanding loans or money-other-than-deposits receipts.
+This article will provide you with information on ‘What is DPT 3?’
+Documents required for DPT 3 form submission, the Process for Filling out the DPT 3, and other compliance requirements.

 Introduction